binyang424/PolyTex/README.md

 Our issue tracker is at [https://github.com/binyang424/PolyTex/issues](https://github.com/binyang424/PolyTex/issues).
 Please report any bugs that you find or fork the repository on GitHub and create a pull request.
 We welcome all changes, big or small, and we will help you make the pull request if you are new to git.

+We have made the PhD thesis, which covers the theoretical foundation of the code (Chapter 5) and its application in numerical simulations (Chapter 6), available in our GitHub repository (https://github.com/binyang424/PolyTex/tree/master/doc, file name: BinYang_Thesis_PolytechniqueMontreal.pdf).
+This is provided for users who may need guidance in adjusting the numerical parameters of the tool. **Please note that the manuscripts detailing the development of the geometric modeling method and its application in numerical simulations have been submitted and are currently under review.
+The reference to the thesis will be replaced by the published articles once they are accepted, as improvements have been made based on the reviewers' comments.**

 > `PolyTex` is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or any later version.
 >
 > `PolyTex` is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See  [LICENSE](https://github.com/binyang424/PolyTex/blob/master/LICENSE.rst) for more details.